Nike Girls Lacrosse Camp in Park City

-The 2014 Nike Girls Lacrosse Camp returns to Park City and takes place at the Ecker Hill Recreation Fields.
+The 2018 Nike Girls Lacrosse Camp returns to beautiful Park City, Utah, 32 miles southeast of downtown Salt Lake City.
+Camp takes place at the Ecker Hill Recreation Fields.
 This is a complete skills program designed for all ability levels.
-All facets of the game are covered on both sides of the ball including stick skills, position play, fast breaks, team concepts and more.
-Camp runs 9:00am-3:00pm each day and campers need to bring their own equipment and lunch each day.
+All facets of the game are covered on both sides of the ball including stick skills, position play, fast breaks, team concepts, tactics and more.

 - Complete Skills Camp for Girls Ages 8-15

 - 8:1 camper to instructor on field ratio